mkeke/2021-slide-puzzle/readme.md

 }
 ```

-Using the before-element on each tile to set a shiny 2px border.
+Using the before-element on each tile to set a 2px semitransparent highlight/shadow border.

 <img src="screenshots/05-bgimage.png"/>